wilszdev/maths-parsing/README.md

 # Maths Parsing

-Recursive descent parsing for very basic maths expressions.
+Recursive descent parsing and evaluation for very basic maths expressions.

+There's also some simplification, but only for adjacent numeric nodes.
+Not advanced by any means.

 These two resources were pretty helpful for getting started:
 - [Video: recursive descent parsing](https://www.youtube.com/watch?v=SToUyjAsaFk)